 Chance enjoys the breathability of the ROM on a big wall climb in Yosemite Valley.

 Mobility is really where the ROM excelled, which is what you hope for when the name stands for range of motion.
 The stretch woven M2/Windstopper fabric easily moved with the wearer during a wide spectrum of movement, making it an ideal jacket for high output activities like climbing and skiing.
 We did not experience any cuff drop as we did on the Ascender, and the longer hem length stayed below the waist, even when reaching high over our head for climbing holds.

 The ROM offers great mobility with very stretchy Windstopper material.

-With a verified weight of 1.1 pounds, the ROM jacket is the fifth lightest jacket in our review.
+With a verified weight of 1.1 pounds, the ROM jacket stands in the middle of the pack.
 There is no comparison between the weight of the ROM when compared to the Arcteryx Psiphon FL, but for a general purpose softshell jacket or on shorter missions, 1.1 pounds is a perfectly acceptable weight.
-It's noticeably lighter and less bulky than competitors like the Mountain Hardwear Dragon or Black Diamond Dawn Patrol models.
+It's noticeably lighter and less bulky than competitors like the Patagonia Adze Hoody or Black Diamond Dawn Patrol models.